JAS0047/JAS0047/README.md

 • 👋 Hi, I'm Jacin Sebastian!
-• 🔭 Passionate software developer doing my internship at Chirstex Foundation.
-• 🌱 Currently diving deeper into Web 3 | Solana.
+• 🌱 Currently diving deeper into Cybersecurity.
 • 🤝 Always looking for exciting projects to collaborate on!
 • 📫 Reach out to me at sebastianjacin24@gmail.com.